-To them Jesus was the baby who took His first steps while they clapped.
+Because to them Jesus was the baby who took His first steps while they clapped.

+He was the toddler who ran around barefoot in the grass and learned to put His head underwater.

+He was the three-year-old who laughed until His stomach hurt and loved being thrown in the air.

+He was the five-year-old who begged for bedtime stories and forehead kisses.

+He was the seven-year-old who ran to His father when he came home from work and woke up before the sun.

+He was the nine-year-old who was brave enough to walk to a friend's house but looked back at His mother the whole way as she smiled and waved Him on.

-- He was the toddler who ran around barefoot in the grass and learned to put His head underwater. - He was the three year old who laughed until His stomach hurt and loved being thrown in the air. - He was the seven year old who woke up before the sun and who ran to His father when he came home from work. - He was the ten year old who decided He was too old for bedtime stories and public hugs and never knew His mother cried because it meant He wasn't a baby anymore.
+He was the ten-year-old who decided He was too old for bedtime stories and public hugs and never knew that His mother cried because it meant He wasn't a baby anymore.